Who Needs 24 Hour HAZWOPER Training?

 Sometimes called “hazmat techs” or “industry techs,” technicians are key players on every hazmat response team.
 Technicians must develop emergency response competencies like hazard recognition, PPE selection and maintenance, functioning within the Incident Command System (ICS) and others detailed in the Standard.

-Annual refresher training
+Annual refresher training is also requried.

 OSHA requires 24 hour HAZWOPER training for emergency responders above the technician level as well, i.e., specialists and incident commanders in the HAZWOPER Standard.